sajjadh47/Wordpress-Snippets-Collection-List/README.md

 # Wordpress Snippets Collection List

+You Can Put Those Codes Into Your Theme's Function.php File

 Wordpress Code Snippets Collection List for WP Theming And Plugin Development

 ## 1. Remove URL Field From Comments